shinra-electric/RPCS3-Arm-Build-Script/README.md

 - Check if Homebrew is installed, and install it if it isn't.
 - Homebrew requires the Xcode command-line tools to be installed, so it will request that.
 - Check if the required Homebrew dependencies are installed.
 Update if they are, install if not.
-- Check if `glslang` and `cubeb` are installed.
+- Check if `cubeb` is installed.
 Remove if present.
 - Clone the Github repository source code and build the app bundle
 - Codesign the app bundle to run locally
 - The app bundle will be called `RPCS3-Arm.app` and it will replace any older build with the same name in the same folder.
 - Delete the source folder
-- Reinstall `glslang` or `cubeb` if they were already present and removed earlier.
+- Reinstall `cubeb` if it was already present and removed earlier.

 ## Setting up the emulator